jfreal/recipes/turkey-pot-pie.md

-After Thanksgiving, I was looking at a mountain of leftover turkey and were wondering what to do with it.
-I've never cooked pot pies before, but I found a recipe online and tweaked it with what we had in the cupboard.
-I was nervous the first time I cooked and hoped I did a good job.
+After Thanksgiving, I looked at a heaping pile of leftover turkey and wondered what to do with all of it.
+A friend of mine suggested trying to cook pot pies.
+I've never cooked pot pies before, but I found a recipe online and tweaked based on what we had available.
+I was nervous the first time I cooked the recipe.
+My mother-in-law was over, and the stakes were high.

-See, my mother-in-law was over when I cooked the recipe for the first time.
-She's a pot pie aficionado and regularly orders the same pot pie from one of her favorite restaurants.
-During dinner, she took the first bite of the first Westchester Pot Pie ever.
+My mother-in-law loves pot pies.
+Every time we go to a particular restaurant, she always orders the same pot pie dish.
+After I cooked the recipe, I nervously watched her as she took the first bite of the first Sylvie's Pot Pie ever.
 Worried, I asked her, "Is it good?
 Should I change anything?".
-She put down her fork and looked at me with a serious face and said, "This is better than the restaurant's, don't change a thing!"
+She put down her fork and looked at me with a serious face and said, "This is better than the restaurants, don't change a thing!"
 I guess I did ok after all.

-Since then, I've cooked the pot pies whenever we have leftover turkey or chicken.
+Since then, I've cooked the pot pies whenever we have leftover turkey or even chicken.
 Next Thanksgiving, I may skip eating whole turkey meat entirely and cook these instead.

 This spring, my wife and I were missing our family because of the lockdown.
 We decided to cook and deliver pies to them.
 We even wrote their initials into the pies with a knife before baking them.
-Food is a great way to stay connected, and Westchester Pot Pie is now a tradition for us.
-We joke around when eating it and ask if we should change anything.
+Food is a great way to stay connected.
+Sylvie's Pot Pie is now a tradition for us.
+We joke around when eating it and ask if I should change anything.
 The answer is always, "Don't change a thing!"

 Adapted From: